databendlabs/databend/website/blog/2023-06-04-databend-weekly-96.md

 We're always open to cutting-edge technologies and innovative ideas.
 You're more than welcome to join the community and bring them to Databend.

-### Use Loser Tree to Optimize Sorting Algorithm
+### Optimize Sorting Algorithm with Loser Tree

 Currently, Databend's sorting algorithm uses MergeSort based on a heap.

 There are three main algorithms for multiple merging: heap sort, winner tree, and loser tree.
-In all three algorithms, each heap adjustment of the heap sorting requires comparison with the left and right child nodes.
+For all of them, each heap adjustment of the heap sorting requires comparison with the left and right child nodes.
 The number of comparisons is 2logN while the comparison times for winner tree and loser tree adjustments are logN.

-The difference between them is that the winner tree needs to compare with sibling nodes and update the parent node whereas the loser tree only needs to compare with the parent node resulting in fewer memory access times.
+The contrast lies in how the two trees operate.
+In a winner tree, each node must be compared with its sibling nodes and then update the parent node.
+On the other hand, in a loser tree, a node only requires comparison with the parent node, which leads to fewer instances of memory access.

 [Issue #11604 | Feature: Update sort algorithm using Loser Tree](https://github.com/datafuselabs/databend/issues/11604)